htrajan/ht-drawsteel/Classes/Null/3rd-Level Features/7-Discipline Abilities/Absorption Field.md

 | **Keywords:** Psionic | **Type:** Maneuver |
 | **Distance:** Self    | **Target:** Self   |

-**Effect:** Until the end of the encounter, the area of your null field increases to 2 aura, adds a bane to all enemy attacks in the aura, and you and all allies gain `(SHIELD)` while in the aura.
+**Effect:** Until the end of the encounter, the area of your null field increases to 2 aura, adds a bane to all enemy attacks in the aura, and you and all allies gain `🛡` while in the aura.